rerun-io/rerun/docs/content/getting-started/logging-rust.md

 use itertools::Itertools as _;

 use rerun::{
-    components::{Color, LineStrip3D, Point3D, Radius, Transform3D, Vec3D},
+    archetypes::{LineStrips3D, Points3D, Transform3D},
+    components::{Color, Point3D},
     demo_util::{bounce_lerp, color_spiral},
     external::glam,
-    time::{Time, TimeType, Timeline},
-    transform, MsgSender,
+    RecordingStream, RecordingStreamResult,
 };
 ```

-Already you can see the two most important types we'll interact with:
-- [`RecordingStream`](https://docs.rs/rerun/latest/rerun/struct.RecordingStream.html), our entrypoint into the logging SDK.
+Already you can see the most important type we'll interact with: [`RecordingStream`](https://docs.rs/rerun/latest/rerun/struct.RecordingStream.html), our entrypoint into the logging SDK.
-- [`MsgSender`](https://docs.rs/rerun/latest/rerun/struct.MsgSender.html), a builder-like type that we'll use to pack our data in order to prep it for logging.

 ## Starting the viewer
 Just run `rerun` to start the [Rerun Viewer](../reference/viewer/overview.md).
 It will wait for your application to log some data to it.
 This viewer is in fact a server that's ready to accept data over TCP (it's listening on `0.0.0.0:9876` by default).